-This is a 10-minute chart of Facebook from October 27-29, 2015, where the Relative Vigor Index develops into a clear double bottom signal.
+This is a 10-minute chart of Facebook, where the relative vigor index develops into a clear double bottom signal.
 After creating the "W" bottom, Facebook's price took off!

-Like every other indicator, the RVI can produce a number of false signals.
-Therefore, I strongly suggest you combine the Relative Vigor Index with additional trading tools to identify head fakes.
+Like every other indicator, the RVI can produce false signals.
+Therefore, I strongly suggest you combine the relative vigor index with additional trading tools to identify head fakes.

-To address the risk of false signals, we will now cover 5 day trading strategies using the RVI indicator.
+Due to the risk of false signals, we will now cover 5-day trading strategies using the RVI indicator.

 5 Trading Strategies using the RVI: